Timothy-Obote/100/Weather Forecast/readme.md

 to = "+Your_Verified_Recipient_Number"
 💡 Best Practice: Use environment variables or a .env file to manage your secrets.
 You can load them with python-dotenv.

-🧠 How It Works
-The script calls the OpenWeatherMap API to get a 5-day weather forecast.

-It checks the next 4 forecast blocks (each ~3 hours apart).

-If the weather condition code is below 700, it predicts precipitation (rain/snow).

-If rain is expected, it sends an SMS alert using Twilio.

-💻 Example Output
-bash
-Copy
-Edit
-500
-queued
-500 → Light rain (weather condition code)

-queued → SMS successfully sent and queued by Twilio

-🛑 Disclaimer
-This project is for educational and testing purposes only.
-Avoid hardcoding credentials in production environments.

-📬 Future Improvements
-Load configuration from a .env file

-Make location dynamically configurable

-Schedule the script to run automatically (via cron or Task Scheduler)

-Add robust error handling and logging

-🧑‍💻 Author
-Built by [Your Name]

-yaml
-Copy
 Edit